MostAwesomeDude/construct/docs/transition.rst

 SlicingAdapter and IndexingAdapter were made Slicing and Indexing

-ExprAdapter ExprSymmetricAdapter ExprValidator added or remain
+ExprAdapter ExprSymmetricAdapter ExprValidator were added or remain

 SeqOfOne was replaced by FocusedSeq